 To the transport block(s) to transmit on a DL-SCH or UL-SCH, a CRC is attached, followed by rate-1/3 Turbo coding for error correction.
 Rate matching is used not only to match the number of coded bits to the amount of resources allocated for the DL-SCH/UL-SCH transmission, but also to generate the different redundancy versions as controlled by the hybrid-ARQ protocol.
-In case of spatial multiplexing, the processing is duplicated for each of the two transport blocks.
-After rate matching, the coded bits are modulated using QPSK, 16QAM, or 64QAM.
+In case of spatial multiplexing, the processing is duplicated for the two transport blocks.
+After rate matching, the coded bits are modulated (QPSK, 16QAM, 64QAM).
 In case of multi-antenna transmission, the modulation symbols are mapped to multiple layers and precoded before being mapped to the different antenna ports.
 Alternatively, transmit diversity can be applied.
 Finally, the (precoded) modulation symbols are mapped to the time-frequency resources allocated for the transmission.

 Downlink transmission is based on conventional OFDM with a cyclic prefix.
 The subcarrier spacing is f = 15 kHz and two cyclic prefix lengths are supported: normal cyclic prefix 4.7 µs and extended cyclic prefix 16.7 µs.
 In the frequency domain, the number of resource blocks can range from 6 to 110 per component carrier, where a resource block is 180 kHz in the frequency domain.
 There can be up to five component carriers transmitted in parallel implying an overall bandwidth up to roughly 100 MHz.